 To make our Garter Stitch Cardigan, we will start by knitting one of the sleeves.
 We must cast on 32 stitches and knit 29 turns (remember that each turn equals two rows) until we have 15 cm. of fabric.

-Once we have this 15 cm., which is the length of the sleeve from the armhole, we cast on 22 stiches at the end of the work and knit one row.
-Afterwards we cast on another 22 stitches on the other end, this way, we will be making the front part and the back of the handmade cardigan.
+Once we have this 15 cm., which is the length of the sleeve from the armhole, we cast on 22 stitches at the end of the work and knit one row.
+Afterwards, we cast on another 22 stitches on the other end, this way, we will be making the front part and the back of the handmade cardigan.

-Once we have the 22 stiches on each side, we will knit the first 22 stiches in stockinette stitch, the middle 32 stitches in garner stitch and the remaining 22 stitches in stockinette stitch.
+Once we have the 22 stitches on each side, we will knit the first 22 stitches in stockinette stitch, the middle 32 stitches in garter stitch and the remaining 22 stitches in stockinette stitch.
 We will continue knitting in this manner until the fabric measures 11 cm.

 This is the time where we need to begin to open the work for the neck opening…